 - 2.33 The numbers of houses erected in the village over the past 10 years demonstrates the steady increase in housing over that period.
 Policy CP10 of the JCS has set a number for the 'other villages outside the National Park' of a minimum of 150 dwellings to be provided in the plan period of 2011-2028.
-Bentley parish will contribute towards this number through the Crock's Farm site currently under construction to deliver 9 dwellings, the Somerset Field site which has had outlined planning approval for 37 dwellings and through the BPNPs allocation of approximately 10 dwellings on the site off School Lane.
-This adds up to a number of 56 which is a more than adequate number for the size of the village with limited community facilities and services. - 2.34 The village is a favoured site and the price of housing is above the county average.
+Bentley parish will contribute towards this number through the Crock's Farm site currently under construction to deliver 9 dwellings, the Somerset Field site which has had outline planning approval for 37 dwellings and the East Field site permitted on appeal for 5 dwellings.
+This adds up to a number of 51 which is a more than adequate number for the size of the village with limited community facilities and services. - 2.34 The village is a favoured site and the price of housing is above the county average.
 The placement of the school high up in the National Tables of excellence has put pressure and value upon properties in the settlement with many of the smaller, recently developed houses, being purchased on a buy to let basis.
 This has effectively raised the value of properties and has created a changing housing ownership/occupation pattern. - 2.35 In addition to the 2014 figure in the table above: - applications are pending for 16 more houses on land between the Bentley Industrial Estate and River Road, and for a further 15 dwellings on a green field site north of Longcroft.